-Staff can arrange access between 9am- 5pm Monday to Friday.
+Access can be arranged 9am- 5pm Monday to Thursday.
 Please discuss with us if you need access outside these times.

 Can I bring staff and students to visit the archive?

 We are happy to attend team meetings or meet staff and students individually to explain what is in the archive and discuss how we can work with researchers and students.
 We are keen to explore ways of incorporating archives into teaching and research.

 How do I know what you have?